LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 <p>
 Now that we have our matrix, we have a problem: our matrix won't map a set of discrete pixels to another set of discrete pixels.
 Thankfully the package ImageTransformations.jl handles this for us.
-It uses the backwards algorithm: instead of warping our pixels to the rectangle, it warps pixels back from the rectangle to quadrilateral, and then interpolates a colour from the nearby pixels it lands in.
+It uses the backwards algorithm: instead of warping our pixels to the rectangle, it warps pixels back from the rectangle to the quadrilateral, and then interpolates a colour from the nearby pixels it lands in.
 This is why the <code>perspective_transform</code> function uses the inverse matrix <code>invM</code>.
 </p>

 <p>